Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 C:\Users\Stefan\Desktop\streams:.js

-6. Write a VBScript that executes the 16-bit DOS program created in step 3. and prints its exit code to the alternate data stream .vbs of the file or subdirectory created in step 1. and execute it with the Windows Script Host console application:
+6. Write a VBScript that executes the 16-bit DOS program decoded in step 3. and prints its standard output to the alternate data stream .vbs of the file or subdirectory created in step 1. and execute it with the Windows Script Host console application:

 CSCRIPT.EXE streams:.vbs